 Natural Language Processing (NLP) is an off-shoot of Artificial Intelligence (AI) that assists AI to understand human language (Natural language).
 Human or natural language means the way humans interact with each other.
 Humans have been nurtured in such an environment where they understand the meaning under the meaning of a statement.
 Two separate sentences when combined have a different meaning altogether.
 Human languages in general have a lot of exceptions in grammar and vocabulary.
 Machine language or Programming Language comparatively is fairly straightforward.
 The nuances of natural language slip right past AI.

 NLP models can also be trained to dissect unstructured content and underlying issues or trends that may impact financial markets.
-Content enrichment and sentiment analysis can be used to make informed investment decisions, and streamline risk management and compliance, especially due to COVID-19.
+Content enrichment and sentiment analysis can be used to make informed investment decisions, and streamline risk management and compliance, especially due to COVID-19 (Learn about how NLP is being used during COVID-19).

 An overload of information is a common problem in the financial services industry.
 Traders and investment managers have x-number of sources to wade through, such as research reports, company filings, and transcripts of quarterly earnings calls.
 The unstructured content is already immense and is only accelerating at an unprecedented rate, which makes the entire process a long one.